What are your child’s strengths? Figuring that out can build the foundation for a productive and joyful life. Learn how to identify and nurture them.

 How To Nurture Strengths

-Devote Time and Attention on What Actually Works
+Devote Time and Attention to What Actually Works

 Lean In Towards Areas of Strength